-2 Glossary of the National Planning Policy Framework (July 2021)
+&lt;sup>2 Glossary of the National Planning Policy Framework (July 2021)

-- 11. The UCS also includes within the supply 795 dwellings on sites which have been submitted to the SWLP Call for Sites process in the urban areas, and are considered to be potentially suitable.
-As no formal assessment of these submissions has taken place, their inclusion will need to be reviewed once the Housing and Economic Land Availability Assessment (HELAA) is published.
-Any allowance for such sites must be deducted from the windfall allowance. - 12.
-The UCS identifies an additional five sites on vacant land in the urban areas which have not yet been submitted to the Call for Sites process, but are considered potentially suitable for 328 dwellings.
+- 16. The UCS identifies an additional five sites on vacant land in the urban areas which have not yet been submitted to the Call for Sites process, but are considered potentially suitable for 328 dwellings.
 There is no certainty around the availability and deliverability of these sites to include them at this stage.
 Further, on assessment of these sites there are some serious concerns around their suitability in any case.
 The UCS also identifies two additional sites on brownfield land within the urban areas, at Talisman Square, Kenilworth (65 dwellings) and Westgate House, Warwick (39 dwellings).
-As above, these sites have not yet been submitted to the Call for Sites process and so there is no certainty around delivery. - 13.
+As above, these sites have not yet been submitted to the Call for Sites process and so there is no certainty around delivery. - 17.
 Finally, the UCS includes an assessment of the potential windfall supply with reference to the level of windfall delivery across South Warwickshire in the period 2011/12 to 2020/21.
 However, it is considered that this assessment is limited as it does not detail the sources of windfall supply, nor consider how the planning policy landscape in South Warwickshire may impact future windfall delivery.
-Whilst a windfall allowance is likely to be acceptable in principle in the SWLP, it should be calculated on the basis of compelling evidence as required by the NPPF3.
+Whilst a windfall allowance is likely to be acceptable in principle in the SWLP, it should be calculated on the basis of compelling evidence as required by the NPPF.